 Then listen to what they have to say.
-Ask lots of questions.
+Ask a lot of questions.
 You’ll probably hear ways you can help them, but don’t jump in with your pitch yet.
 Be sure to complete the entire interview first so you don’t miss any key details.

-You might also catch some major red flags.
+During this time, you might also catch some major red flags.
 If it’s a big enough concern, don’t be afraid to interrupt and address the issue right then.
-If the red flag is a deal breaker from either perspective, it’s best to be honest and kindly disqualify them as soon as you know.
-It’s the icky sales people that push products that they know their customers won’t be happy with in the end.
+If the red flag is a deal breaker from either perspective, it’s best, to be honest, and kindly disqualify them as soon as you know.
+It’s the icky salespeople that push products that they know their customers won’t be happy with in the end.

 Your school is great.
 You believe in it.
 You’re excited about it.
-Your are proud to be a part of it.
-Of course you want to share all of the wonderful anecdotes!
+You are proud to be a part of it.
+Of course, you want to share all of the wonderful anecdotes!
 But remember, you will have the strongest “sale” if candidates feel like they’ve come to that conclusion on their own.
-The best strategy is be their guide.
+The best strategy is to be their guide.
 Help your candidates find their own path and their own special place in your story.

-If you do this effectively, both you and your candidates will win.
+If you do this effectively, both you and your prospective students will win.
 And you’ll never be left feeling like that slimy salesperson.